-Question 6: If you were simply arrested for a crime and not charged (for example, the police picked up the wrong guy), you are safe entering “yes” here and attaching a written explanation and a copy of the police report.
+Question 6: If you were simply arrested for a crime and not charged (for example, the police picked up the wrong guy), you are safe entering "yes" here and attaching a written explanation and a copy of the police report.
 But for anything more serious, or for any of the other activities described in this question (terrorist, genocide, and so on), you must consult a lawyer before going any farther.
-Many criminal convictions will render you inadmissible to the United States.
+Many criminal convictions will make you inadmissible to the United States.
 Sometimes, no conviction is even required.
-For example, USCIS merely has to suspect that you a drug trafficker in order to find you inadmissible.
+For example, USCIS merely has to suspect that someone is a drug trafficker in order to find them inadmissible.

 Question 12: To determine whether you have violated your current immigration status, consider the type of visa you are on and what you agreed to do to get that visa.
 For example, if you came to the U.S. as a B-2 visitor for pleasure but worked without authorization, this would be a status violation.
 USCIS will probably deny your change of status application.

-Question 13: If you are now in “removal proceedings” (also known as deportation proceedings), talk to a lawyer immediately—it’s likely that the USCIS has no power over this application.
-Your entire immigration situation is now in the hands of the immigration court.
-You can use part 8 of the form to add more information about your proceedings.
+Question 13: If you are now in "removal proceedings" (also known as deportation proceedings), talk to a lawyer immediately—it's likely that the USCIS has no power over this application.
+Your entire immigration situation is in the hands of the immigration court.
+You can use Part 9 of the form to add more information about your proceedings.

 Question 14: If you have worked in the U.S., it needs to have been permissible under the visa or status that you held at the time.
-You may also have been required to obtain an employment authorization card (EAD) from USCIS.
-If your work wasn’t permitted, talk to a lawyer pronto.
+You might also have been required to obtain an employment authorization card (EAD) from USCIS.
+If your work wasn't permitted, talk to a lawyer pronto.
 If your work was permitted, look at the paragraph below the question to see what additional information you will need to supply.
-You can use part 8 of the form for that.
+You can use Part 9 of the form for that.
 Add a photocopy of both sides of your work permit if you had one.

 You'll need to assemble documents confirming your ability to support yourself during your studies and attesting to your intent to return home at their completion.
 Include these documents with your application:

-Send your Change of Status application by mail to the USCIS Dallas Lockbox Facility.
-Check the USCIS website for details; filing locations can change.
-Use either a courier service such as FedEx or U.S. certified mail with a return receipt, so as to track the application if it’s lost.
+Send your Change of Status application by mail to the USCIS Lockbox Facility indicated on USCIS's filing instructions.
+(For most applicants, the address will be a Dallas one.)
+It's wise to use either a courier service such as FedEx or U.S. certified mail with a return receipt, so as to track the application if it's lost.

 You are not permitted to apply for a Change of Status until 30 days have passed since you entered the United States.
-And as noted above, you should not apply until 60 days have passed since you entered the United States (unless you have the “prospective student” notation or can show a clear reason why your plans changed.)
+And remember, you should not apply until 60 days have passed since you entered the United States (unless you have the "prospective student" notation or can show a clear reason why your plans changed.)

-On the other hand, you cannot apply later than the expiration date of your current stay and should allow for at least three months for USCIS to make a decision.
+On the other hand, you cannot apply later than the expiration date of your current stay, and should allow for at least three months for USCIS to make its decision.
 The safest course is to apply no later than three months before the expiration of your current stay.

 USCIS should send you a receipt notice within a few weeks.
 The notice will predict how long the agency will take to approve or deny your I-539 application.
-USCIS may or may not ask you to attend an interview.
+USCIS might or might not ask you to attend an interview.

 What if classes start and you still haven't gotten an answer from USCIS?
 If you are otherwise eligible, it's best to start attending class.
 If you are changing to F-1 status from B-1, B-2, or F-2 status, however, you are not eligible to start attending classes until your Change of Status application is approved.